trampgeek/moodle-qtype_coderunner/docs/index.md

-The EqualityGrader is recommended for most normal use, as it encourages students to get their output exactly correct; they should be able to resubmit almost-right answers for a small penalty, which is generally a better approach than trying to award part marks based on regular expression matches.
+The EqualityGrader is recommended for most normal use, as it encourages students to get their output exactly correct; they should be able to resubmit almost-right answers for a small penalty, which is generally a better approach than trying to award part marks.

+Although very powerful, regular expression graders are likely to confuse students who are unfamiliar with regular expressions, as the expected regular expression is shown to them in the result table.
+It is usually better to use hidden test code in the test's *Extra* field or to use a template grader.

 Test cases are defined by the question author to check the student's code.
 Each test case defines a fragment of test code, the standard input to be used when the test program is run and the expected output from that run.
+There is also an *Extra* field into which the question author can put hidden test-case specific code, although they must modify the question's template to include this either before or after the visible test code.

+The
-The author can also add additional files to the execution environment.
+author can also add additional files to the execution environment.

 The test program is constructed from the test case information plus the student's submission using the template defined by the prototype.
 The template can be either a *per-test template*, which defines a different program for each test case or a *combinator template*, which has the ability to define a program that combines multiple test cases into a single run.
-Templates are explained in the *Templates* section.
+Templates are explained in the [Templates](#templates) section.

 ### An example question type